 When the HDD or SSD drive on your computer becomes full or almost full, the OS cannot use the disk space for “caching” and it causes programs to become slow and sometimes unresponsive.

 If the HDD or SSD become critically low on storage you may see a warning, freeing up as much space as possible may improve performance if this is the only issue.

 2. Slow Mac? – HDD (Hard Disk Drive) or SSD (Solid-State-Drive) is old/failing and needs replacing

-If your Mac is slow to restart after a full power down or update and/or if you can hear an audible clicking sound and your computer is over three years old, the chances are that you have a failed or failing Hard Disk or SSD.
+If your Mac is slow to restart after a full power down or update and/or if you can hear an audible clicking sound and your computer is over four years old, the chances are that you have a failed or failing Hard Disk or SSD.
 Full diagnostics of the drive will be required by a service technician to determine if this is the case.

 If your computer is a pre-2012 model then it is most likely to have a conventional HDD, which is now > 5 years old and has a 50% chance of failing as well as slowing down due to age and an accumulation of old programs, utilities and old operating systems.